CPD Activity Accreditation Standards for the

 legitimate out of pocket expenses and any honoraria offered to members of the SPC,

-and/or authors) cannot accept payment or subsidies for their travel, lodging or other
+authors) cannot accept payment or subsidies for their travel, lodging or other out of

-out of pocket expenses to participate in an accredited CPD activity.
-This provision does
+pocket expenses to participate in an accredited CPD activity.
+This provision does not

-not preclude participants’ claiming and receiving compensation from residency
+preclude participants’ claiming and receiving compensation from residency programs,

-programs, employers or provincial CPD support funds, even when activities they attend
+employers or provincial CPD support funds, even when activities they attend have

-family members of: the SPC, speakers, moderators, facilitators, authors or participants
+members of: the SPC, speakers, moderators, facilitators, authors or participants cannot

-cannot be paid for or subsidized by the CPD provider organization, sponsor or any
+be paid for or subsidized by the CPD provider organization, sponsor or any organization

 - 7 Social activities associated with CPD activities cannot occur at a time or location that